neondatabase/website/content/docs/connect/connection-pooling.md

 ## Neon PgBouncer configuration settings

-This section describes Neon's PgBouncer configuration.
+Neon's PgBouncer configuration is shown below.
 The settings are not user-configurable.

 ```ini
 [pgbouncer]